 Not in Public.

-The Non-Smokers Health Protection and Vapour Products Act promotes healthier communities by prohibiting smoking and vaping in public places.
+The Smoking and Vapour Products Control Act promotes healthier communities by prohibiting smoking and vaping in public places.
 This includes streets and sidewalks, parks and beaches, school grounds, restaurants patios and decks, and grounds of health-care facilities, among other places.
 In Manitoba, you can only smoke or vape cannabis in a private residence (which includes backyards).

 You can't grow cannabis.